by Wyn Hilty

 They just heard that Sawyer Brown broke up.

-Winnie-the-Pooh is a small, round teddy bear, the best friend of Christopher Robin in the children’s books written by A.A.
+Winnie-the-Pooh is a small, round teddy bear, the best friend of Christopher Robin in the children’s books by A.A.
 Milne.
 He was named after a toy owned by Milne’s son, the original Christopher Robin Milne.
 He also appeared in a series of Disney films based on the books.

 I’m sorry I broke your Hanson tape.